In This Article

 thereby eliminating unnecessary communication with the server.
 Note that the

-instruction has no effect in this example, but in practice for error
+continue instruction has no effect in this example, but in practice for error

 handling and debugging purposes, you will probably want to check for

-as well as LDAP_NO_SUCH_OBJECT
+LDAP_X_DOMAIN_MISMATCH as well as LDAP_NO_SUCH_OBJECT and

 The above code is very similar to code used within Zend\Authentication\Adapter\Ldap.
 In fact,we recommend that you use that authentication adapter for multi-domain + failover LDAP based authentication (or copy the code).